-No Coast Editions Issue 3: Tongues assembles the work of three artists investigating themes of language, narrative, and (mis)translations.
+No Coast Editions Issue 3: Tongues assembles the work of three artists investigating themes of visual language, cultural narratives, and playful (mis)translations.

 Corkey Sinks, "Demon Baby Project"